-- 1. When UE performs Initial Attach in EPC (with or without "Handover" indication in PDN CONNECTIVITY Request message) and indicates that it is moving from 5GC, the MME includes an indication to the HSS+UDM that registration of an AMF at the HSS+UDM, if any, shall not be cancelled.
-If HSS+UDM supports simultaneous registration of both MME and AMF, this results in HSS+UDM not cancelling the registration of AMF, if any. - 2.
-When UE performs Initial Registration in 5GC and indicates that it is moving from EPC, the AMF includes an indication to the HSS+UDM that registration of an MME at the HSS+UDM, if any, shall not be cancelled.
-If HSS+UDM supports simultaneous registration of both MME and AMF, this results in HSS+UDM not cancelling the registration of MME, if any.
+- 1. When UE performs Initial Attach in EPC (with or without "Handover" indication in PDN CONNECTIVITY Request message) and indicates that it is moving from 5GC, the MME indicates to the HSS+UDM not to cancel the registration of AMF, if any. - 2.
+When UE performs Initial Registration in 5GC and indicates that it is moving from EPC, the AMF indicates to the HSS+UDM not to cancel the registration of MME, if any.